slint-ui/slint/docs/langref.md

 ## Functions

 You can declare helper functions with the function keyword.
-Functions are private by default, but can be annotated with public.
+Functions are private by default, but can be made public with the `public` annotation.

 ```slint,no-preview
 Example := Rectangle {